On & Off The Gringo Trail: Part One

 Our master plan was breathtakingly sophisticated: head to the main square.
 Statistically, it was the most likely place for things that might conceivably be considered food.
 Lacking our host, a map, or any coherent sense of direction, we relied on a method perfected over centuries: follow the scent of humanity.
 This consisted primarily of sweat, meat, diesel, and, inexplicably, hints of optimism.
 Somewhere in that chaos lay breakfast.

-The plaza gleamed in the fluorescent morning sun.
-Children were still rattling in their cages—had anybody slept?
-The previous night’s carnage had undergone a transformation.
-It was now a new life form entirely: bars had inexplicably morphed into cafes, beer bottles had evolved into pitchers of juice, and the rum had converted into vats of coffee.
+When we arrived, the plaza gleamed in the fluorescent morning sun.
+Children were still rattling in their cages.
+Had anybody slept?
+The previous night’s carnage had undergone a complete transformation.
+It was now a new life form entirely: bars had morphed into cafes, beer bottles had evolved into pitchers of juice, and the rum had converted into bubbling vats of coffee.

 Then, without the slightest hint of ceremony, a grizzled yet vaguely welcoming local held out his hand.
-It was as if he had been expecting us all along.
-That was unlikely, but who can say?
-In his hand rested two small salgados—golden, deep-fried grenades bursting with mysterious meats and cheeses.
+It was as if he had been expecting us all along, which was unlikely, but who could say?
+In his hand rested two small salgados—golden, deep-fried pastry grenades bursting with mysterious meats and cheeses.

 Callum and I stopped speaking mid-sentence.
-There was a strange telepathic agreement in that silence—a sort of shared panic that communicated: do not attract attention, do not breathe too loudly, do not trip over existential dread.
+There was a strange telepathic agreement in that silence—a sort of shared panic that communicated: do not attract attention, do not breathe too loudly, do not trip over rising dread.
 Instinctively, we picked up the pace and kept our heads down.
-We pretended the table overflowing with green packages was, in fact, a perfectly innocent pile of very enthusiastic lettuce.
+Pretending that the table overflowing with green packages was, in fact, a perfectly innocent pile of very enthusiastic lettuce.

 My gut screamed at me.
 My eyes stubbornly stared straight ahead, desperately attempting to ignore the whispers of mischief: Do not look at the bin bags.
-Do not look at the guns.
 Do not inquire about discounts.
 Or strains.
 And under no circumstances should you grab a bag and run for cover.

 An eternity passed.
 In practical terms, it was about thirty-seven seconds, but it felt more like a century if you happened to be standing in front of several extremely suspicious human beings.
 Their gazes drilled into us.
 I was fairly certain that any remaining hope of leaving this scene unscathed had just quietly packed its bags to a nicer destination.
 It was too late.
 The trap had sprung with a dramatic flair.